top of page

 WHO WE ARE

-The Social Impact Investment Network SA (SIINSA) is a membership association.
-Our purpose is to foster the conditions that will enable a diverse social impact investment community to thrive here
+The Impact Investment Network SA (IINSA) is an association with a purpose to foster the conditions that will enable a diverse impact investment community to thrive here in South Australia.

 WHAT WE DO

-We pursue these conditions through thought leadership, weaving together key stakeholders in the social investment ecosystem, and coming alongside decision makers, social impact organisations and investors to offer advice and guidance.
+We pursue these conditions through thought leadership, weaving together key stakeholders in the investment ecosystem, and coming alongside decision makers, impact organisations and investors to offer advice and guidance.

 Rymill-Park-SIINSA